 What can we do?

 1. Get some of those small clear plastic click and shut bags and inside put a small flyer that just fits inside and also some sweets.
-Again, make the flyer funky with some Christian input on them.
+Again, make the flyer good quality with some Christian input on them.
 Then hand these out to those who ask for candy.
 Make the message simple.
 ‘Jesus loves you’ – ‘God hates Halloween’ – ‘There’s nothing cool about Halloween’ – ‘I’ll give you sweets any night but Halloween’ – ‘Halloween sucks – try youth club on Thursday’ or whatever!!!

 2. What about using some of the candy with Bible verses on that you can get from the US.
 No idea if anyone imports it in the UK but pop down to your local Christian bookstore or go online and ask.